Indigenous Peoples' Day (United States): Native American Day

 Some states celebrate a separate but similar Native American Day; however, this is observed not on Columbus Day but in September.
 Those who observe include the states of California and Tennessee.
 However, as of 2021, the State of California does not actually observe this holiday by closing its government offices, giving its employees paid time off, or encouraging private businesses to do the same in observance.
 In Washington state it is celebrated the Friday immediately following the fourth Thursday in November.

 International Day of the World's Indigenous People

 In 2003, the United Nations declared an International Day of the World's Indigenous People, establishing it on August 9.
 This international holiday has been celebrated also in various nations.

-Indigenous Peoples Day observers
+Observance by jurisdiction

-The following U.S. states celebrate Indigenous Peoples Day instead of or in addition to Columbus Day.
+The following U.S. states and federal district have established Indigenous Peoples' Day as a state holiday on the second Monday in October.